-In 2013 we cycle toured and explored the Balkans en route to Istanbul, we were blown away by the variety of scenery, the friendliness of people and the fresh figs to eat along the way.
+We cycle toured and explored the Balkans en route to Istanbul for the first time and we were blown away by the variety of scenery, the friendliness of people and in summer the fresh figs to eat along the way!

-In 2017 we booked flights and vowed to visit the countries we had missed and along the way continue our quest to tick off every country in Europe.
-Only as with all the best laid plans it didn’t quite work out like that…….
+So having vowed to visit the countries we had missed out along the way we booked flights to Croatia, while also continuing our quest to leisurely tick off every country in Europe.
+As with all the best laid plans the trip didn’t quite work out las we intended…….

 Dubrovnik has a brand new airport with an unexpected number of American tourists, the bumpy turbulent approach resulted in a bumpy landing and the traditional American round of applause as we pulled off the runway.

-I didn’t realise that Game of Thrones was filmed here and new Game of Thrones tours had started up one reason why tourists are flocking here!
-We built the bikes and ditched the cardboard bike boxes and hoped they didn’t cause a bomb scare as we rode off from the airport:
+I didn’t realise that Game of Thrones was filmed here and new Game of Thrones tours had started up hence why American tourists are flocking here!
+We built the bikes and ditched the cardboard bike boxes while nervously hoping they didn’t cause a bomb scare as we rode off from the airport:

 We rode the opposite way to the crowds, along gravel tracks hugging the isolated southern coastline of Croatia.
 No Germans in Speedos here just cliffs and azure blue ocean.